Frequently Asked Questions

 I hear you, and I struggle with this thought every day.
 I believe we all have everything we already need inside us, but other people can help us access it.
 If I can be that person for you in this moment, I’d love to try.
 At its core, organizing is just talking through your ideas and checking in on them.

-Can i talk with you before i spend money?
+Can we talk before i commit?

 Yes!
 I like talking with people before I ask them to commit to working with me.
 It gives us an opportunity to see if we are a good fit and want to establish a working relationship.
 That’s why I link to a Free 30-minute Consult scheduler on my Let’s Talk.
 I will not charge you until we have decided to work together and you have signed a client expectations agreement.